Following are the Uses of the Norethisterone Tablet 5mg

 Treatment with steroid hormones may add to these risk factors.
 Personal or strong family history of thromboembolism or recurrent spontaneous abortion should be investigated in order to exclude a thrombophilic predisposition.
 Until a thorough evaluation of thrombophilic factors has been made or anticoagulant treatment initiated, use of progestogens in these patients should be viewed as contraindicated.
 Where a patient is already taking anticoagulants, the risks and benefits of progestogen therapy should be carefully considered.

-The risk of VTE may be temporarily increased with prolonged immobilisation, major trauma or major surgery.
-As in all post-operative patients, scrupulous attention should be given to prophylactic measures to prevent VTE.
-Where prolonged immobilisation is likely to follow elective surgery, particularly abdominal or orthopaedic surgery to the lower limbs, consideration should be given to stopping progestogen therapy 4-6 weeks preoperatively.
+The risk of VTE may be temporarily increased with prolonged immobilization, major trauma, or major surgery.
+As in all postoperative patients, scrupulous attention should be given to prophylactic measures to prevent VTE.
+Where prolonged immobilization is likely to follow elective surgery, particularly abdominal or orthopedic surgery to the lower limbs, consideration should be given to stopping progestogen therapy 4-6 weeks preoperatively.
 Treatment should not be restarted until the patient is fully remobilized.

 If VTE develops after initiating therapy, the drug should be withdrawn.
 Patients should be advised to contact their doctor immediately if they become aware of a potential thromboembolic symptom (e.g., painful swelling in the leg, sudden pain in the chest, dyspnoea).

-Hepatic adenoma—In very rare cases, hepatic adenomas may be associated with progesterone-only pill (POP) use.
+Hepatic adenoma In very rare cases, hepatic adenomas may be associated with progesterone-only pill (POP) use.
 In some cases the hepatic adenoma may decrease in size or become undetectable after discontinuation of norethisterone.
-Rupture of hepatic adenomas may cause death through intra-abdominal haemorrhage.
+Rupture of hepatic adenomas may cause death through intra-abdominal hemorrhage.
 In extremely rare cases, hepatocellular carcinoma may be associated with combined oral contraceptive use.

 Store in a dry place below 30°C and protect from light.